susam/mintotp/README.md

     requires it.
 On Linux, of course, you need to have `xclip` installed to use it.
 On Debian, Ubuntu, etc. it can be installed with the `apt-get install xclip` command.
-To paste the value copied into the clipboard by `xclip`, middle-click on mouse.
+To paste the value copied into the clipboard by `xclip`, middle-click on your mouse.

  4. In case you want to see the TOTP value on the terminal while it is also copied to the system clipboard, use one of these commands: